 This scholarship is worth $2500 but is ordinarily broken into $1000 and $500 awards.
 These smaller scholarships will be awarded on the basis of academic achievement and financial need.
 The awarded amount will be applied, in the fall semester only, to the student(s)' account to offset in-state tuition and fees.
 Applicants with a history of past UNCW graduate work must submit an unofficial advising academic transcript reflecting that work with their application.

 Information on other scholarships offered by UNCW are documented in the Graduate Catalogue (use the drop down box top right to choose the current graduate catalogue) and the University Advancement web page titled Scholarships Provided by UNCW Donors.
 Check the listing under "Graduate Fellowships."

-Applications are now closed. .
+Applications are now open. .
 If any questions, please contact the GLS Program Assistant, Perry Campbell, at campbellp AT uncw DOT edu.
 A link to the application form is provided below: